Updated January 12, 2021, 4:07 pm.

 For step by step instructions regarding how to satisfy the online admissions process, please view the Online Admissions Process Manual.

-Please note: All upcoming in-person admissions process related events are cancelled.
+There will not be any in-person admissions process-related events until further notice.
 We want to reassure you that Guttman Community College has reviewed the guidelines from the Centers for Disease Control and Prevention as it relates to the appropriate recommendations for minimizing the spread of the virus.

 To ensure the safety of the community, Guttman is taking additional precautions to help eliminate the spread of germs.
 Our Facilities crew has implemented a new maintenance schedule and is actively disinfecting common-use surfaces.
 It is also extremely important to remember the steps YOU can take to prevent the spread of any virus, including the flu: